flavio-brusamolin/ts-node/README.md

 # ts-node
-A simple Node.js application with TypeScript
+A simple Node.js application with TypeScript.